guillearria/email-lead-agent/classification_sandbox/README.md

 4. **Add auto-responses**: Automatically respond to different email types
 5. **Build an API**: Create a REST API for classification services

+## Troubleshooting

+- **Installation issues**: If you encounter errors installing requirements, make sure you're using Python 3.11, which has been tested with all dependencies.
+- **Package conflicts**: If specific packages fail to install, try installing them individually.
+- **Python 3.13+ issues**: Newer Python versions may have issues with some dependencies due to the removal of `distutils` from the standard library.

 ## Documentation

-For more information on email classification, see the comprehensive `CLASSIFICATION_BASICS.md` document.
+For more information on email classification, see the comprehensive `CLASSIFICATION.md` document.

 ## License